-Asked if there are some stories that shouldn’t be told, all three panelists agreed that there aren't.
+All three panelists agreed that there's no such thing as a story that shouldn’t be told.
 Lindsay Kohler said, "There’s a place for every story, as long as it’s well told."
 And don’t be afraid of stories that aren’t completely positive.
 Some stories will benefit by including emotions like sadness or anger.
 It depends on the outcome or action you’re after.
-In this light, Elle cautioned storytellers not to be overwhelmed by the technicalities of the story they're trying to tell.
+In this light, Elle said storytellers shouldn't be overwhelmed by the technicalities of the story they're telling.
 "Humanize it, and focus on the outcomes," she advised.

 Gihan A.M Hyde made the important point that asking authentic questions can spur transformation.
 She went on to reveal why she believes that skeptics can often be the best critics of your storytelling.
 "If you can gain the trust of your skeptics," she said, "then you know you’ve gotten your message right."
 She also told the audience, "Listen to how children tell their stories and learn from their enthusiasm and attention to detail."

-Again the subject of communicators gaining positions of influence was raised.
+Again the subject of communicators gaining positions of influence came up.
 And the panel agreed, "Communicators need to do a better job of demanding a seat at the table as opposed to waiting for one to be given to them."

 A good story might be just the ticket.

 Crafting Content: Tales from the Industry